Moravian instruments, Inc., source: https://www.gxccd.com/art?id=647&lang=409, printed: 02.08.2021 8:59:38

 C3 cameras are equipped with on-board RAM, capable to hold several full-resolution frames.
 Downloading of the image to the host computer thus does not influence image digitization process, as the download only transfers already digitized images from camera memory.

-Time needed to digitize and download single frame depends on USB connection type.
+Time needed to digitize and download single full frame depends on USB connection type.

 Download speed when using the Moravian Camera Ethernet Adapter depends if the 100 Mbps or 1 Gbps Ethernet is used, if USB 2 or USB 3 is used to connect camera to Ethernet Adapter device, but also depends on the particular network utilization etc. When the camera is connected to the Ethernet Adapter using USB 3 and 1 Gbps Ethernet is directly connected to the host PC, download time of the C3-61000 full frame is approx. 2.5 s.